mmlabs-mindmaze/mmpack/docs/man/mmpack-build-pkg-create.rst

     * a path to a local git repository

 ``--src= *tarball*``
+  path to a source package tarball that **mmpack-build** will extract, process and repackage to produce a mmpack source package before calling the binary packages build stages.

+``--mmpack-src= *tarball*``
-  path to a source package tarball
+  path to a mmpack source package tarball. **mmpack-build** will preserve this tarball as it is and pass it directly to binary packages build stages.

 ``-t|--tag= *tag*``
   The project's tag to use.